JavaScript Array

 , functions

-, and even other arrays(multidimensional arrays), thus making it possible to create more complex data structures such as an array of objects or an array of arrays.
+, and even other arrays(multidimensional arrays), thus making it possible to create more complex data structures, such as an array of objects or an array of arrays.

-- Using an JavaScript Array literal.
+- By using JavaScript Array literal.

-- By using keyword
+- By using

 new